eth-protocol-fellows/cohort-three/projects/project-template.md

 ## Resources

-Links to repositories, PRs and other resources which constitute the project
+Provide links to repositories, PRs and other resources which constitute the project.